Editing clauses are one of those publishing contract areas where there should be a balance between the publisher’s interests and the writer’s.

 Writers, on the other hand, need assurance that they will be a partner in the editing process, and that their work won’t be changed in major ways without their permission.

-Red Flag Editing Clauses
+Editing Clauses of Concern

 Here’s an example of an editing clause that should be a dealbreaker (this and other clauses quoted below are taken from actual contracts in my possession):